AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 :::info
 Portkey is the first AA wallet from aelf's ecosystem, migrating users, developers and projects from Web2 to Web3 with DID solution.

 Users can swiftly log into Portkey via their Web2 social info with no private keys or mnemonics required.
 Underpinned by social recovery and decentralized guardian design, Portkey safeguards users' assets from centralized control and theft.
-Portkey has a unique payment delegation mechanism which enables interested parties to function as delegatees to pay for user activities on users' behalf.
+Portkey has a unique payment delegation mechanism which enables interested parties to function as delegates to pay for user activities on users' behalf.
 This means that users can create accounts for free and fees for other usages may also be covered in Portkey.

 Portkey also provides crypto on/off-ramp services, allowing users to exchange fiat with crypto freely.
-It supports the storage and management of various digital assets such as tokens, NFTs, etc. The compatibility with multi-chains and seamless connection to all kinds of DApps makes Portkey a great way to enter the world of Web3.
+It supports the storage and management of various digital assets such as tokens, NFTs, etc. The compatibility with multi-chains and seamless connection to all kinds of dApps makes Portkey a great way to enter the world of Web3.

 With DID solution as its core, Portkey provides both Portkey Wallet and Portkey SDKs.